pluto-the-lost/unicoord/readme.md

 ## Annotate your data

-You need a trained UniCoord model to do annotation, you can download our pretrained model <a href="https://cloud.tsinghua.edu.cn/d/13021decce6c40ad9c4e/" target="_blank">here</a>.
+You need a trained UniCoord model to do annotation, you can download our pretrained model [here](https://cloud.tsinghua.edu.cn/d/13021decce6c40ad9c4e/).
 Detail information about pretrained models are in readme.csv in the link.

 Or you can also train your own model, find tutorial [here](#train-your-own-annotation-model).

-Here we assume you already have an model file.
+Here we assume that you already have a model file.

 ```python
 import scanpy as sc